 Country Details For Lebanon

-Jordan became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.
+Lebanon became a Party to the WHO Framework Convention on Tobacco Control on March 7, 2006.

 Smoke Free Places: Smoking is prohibited in hospitals, health centers, schools, cinemas, theatres, public libraries, museums, governmental and non-governmental public premises, means of transportation, arrivals and departures halls at airports, enclosed stadiums, lecture-halls and any other place deemed by the Minister as public.
 The law fails to list all indoor public places and workplaces, so smoking is restricted or completely unrestricted in some places.
 Further, the law authorizes the Minister of Health to allow designated smoking areas in public places.
 The Ministry of Health has allowed a phase-in of the smoking ban in restaurants.
 The current policy is that 50 percent of seats must be reserved for non-smokers.
 The Ministry has not yet allowed smoking rooms in other places.